andrewrnoel87/andrewrnoel87.github.io/_posts/2023-11-20-Lambda_ Functions.markdown

 # Notes

 - In Python, __lambda__ functions can have any number of arguments.

 Here is an example of a __lambda__ function with multiple parameters:

     lambda x, y: x + y + 5

+- In Python, __lambda__ functions can have optional parameters.

+Here is an example of a __lambda__ with an optional parameter:

+    lambda x, y=1: x + y + 5

+- In Python, lambda functions can accept positional arguments.

+Here is an example of calling a lambda function using a keyword argument:

+    func = lambda x, y: x + y + 5
+    func(y=1, x=1)  # this will return 7

 """"""